Flirting with Disaster (American Dad!)

-"Flirting with Disaster" is the eighteenth episode of the sixth season and the 114th overall episode of the animated comedy series American Dad!.
+"Flirting with Disaster" is the eighteenth episode of the seventh season and the 114th overall episode of the animated comedy series American Dad!.
 It aired on Fox in the United States on May 15, 2011, and is written by Keith Heisler and directed by Pam Cooke.

 In the episode, Francine begins working at the CIA office with Stan, which makes Stan uncomfortable.
 Meanwhile, Steve and Roger build birdhouses for cash.